 However on my arrival I learned that the suburb had an aboriginal name that means “waters” and that every street was named after a water course.
 The church building was, accordingly, full of images of water and rivers.
-I began to wonder if my divine instruction was meant more literally than I had first supposed.
+At that point I began to wonder if the instruction “to make bitter waters sweet” was intended more literally than I had first imagined.

-After a while my wife and I noticed that a certain street, leading to the church, had a bad vibe about it.
-Then we noticed that someone had taken great efforts to paint a larger than life size image in the storm water drain running parallel to the street.
+After a while my wife Ruth and I noticed that a certain street, leading to the parish church, had a bad vibe about it.
+Subsequently we noticed that someone had taken great efforts to paint a larger than life size image in the storm water drain running parallel to the street.
 The image was of a girl lying dead in the water with two black demons standing over her.

-Immediately on hearing this my friend took out his iPad.
+On hearing this my friend immediately took out his iPad.
 “I have been doing that for a couple of weeks now,” he said.
 He then showed me the neighborhood from a God’s-eye-view – on Google Earth!
 He said, “Water enters the parish here, here and here.
 It all leaves at this point.
 If we go to those four locations we will have covered the entire suburb.”
 Clearly, I had asked the right guy!